Korean Grammar Point

 Key Takeaways

-• ~기로 하다 expresses a decision or intention to do something.
+• ~기로 하다 is used to express a decision or resolution to perform an action.

 Quick Recap Quiz